jgcarrillo/trello-js-app/README.md

 # Trello JS JavaScript clone

 Hi everyone!
 This is a personal project to improve my skills in JS and also in CSS.
-It is made with Grid Layout and ES6 JavaScript.
+It is made with Grid Layout and ES6 JavaScript and it is inspired in the famous Trello APP.

 ## List of features